kein-1/kein-1/README.md

 👋  Hi, I’m Kein
 📕  I'm currently a Master's student studying Computer Science and Information Technology @ UPenn.
 I am primarily interested in Full Stack Development
-🚀  Currently working on building my portfolio site by experimenting with GatsbyJS
+🚀  Experimented with GatsbyJS to build out my portfolio site: <a href="keinli.com"></a>.
+Special thanks to Konstantin for creating the gatsby-theme-portfolio-minimal, in which I used to build out my site
-💥  Currently working on Java testing, and fixing a cookies bug in my UniShop project
+💥  Currently learning in-depth Java
+💥  Planning on learning GraphQL, TypeScript, and Redis